-When choosing an umbrella stroller, keep in mind that you’re looking for something light, easy to carry, and maneuverable.
-You’re also looking for something to use *now*, when you need it.
+Keep in mind that you’re looking for a lightweight umbrella stroller that is easy to carry and to maneuver.
+You’re also looking for something to use now, when you need it.
 If you’re thinking to use a sling for the first few months, you’ll be better off either buying an umbrella stroller that can be used from birth, or buying a full-size stroller.

 And if you know you’re going to be traveling by car a lot, and don’t want to transfer your baby out of the car seat, consider purchasing either a travel system or a stroller frame that will give your car seat wheels.